premaseem/JavaScriptLab/TYPESCRIPT_REFERENCE_SHEET.md

 https://www.educative.io/blog/typescript-tutorial

 # What is type script
-TypeScript is a strongly typed, object oriented, compiled language.
-TypeScript is JavaScript for application-scale development.
 Typescript is a typed superset of JavaScript, create to provide type saftey, object oriented programming for big Js projects.
 When you compile your TS code, all the Typescript stuff goes away and produces clean, cross-platform safe Javascript code.
-Semicolons are optional in TypeScript.

-# JavaScript is TypeScript
-This means that any valid .js file can be renamed to .ts and compiled with other TypeScript files.

 # Installation, version check and compilation
     $ npm install -g typescript
     $ tsc -v